Inapproximability of actions and Kazhdan's property (T): The group of clusters of almost automorphisms

 \begin{proof} Set $A=\{ x \in V(G_S) \mid c(x)=c'(x)\}$.
 Note that if $x \in A$ and there is an $1 \leq i \leq d$ that $f_i(x) \notin A$ holds then $c$ or $c'$ does not map $(x,f_i(x))$ to the graph of the permutation $f_i$.
 Hence the number of such elements $x$ in $A$ is at most $2\delta n$.
 On the other hand, if $|A| \leq n/2$ then we can use the bound on the number of edges between $A$ and $A^c$ to get that this number is at least $h(G_S)|A|$.
 Since $|A|=n-d_{\rm H}(c,c')$ this implies the second inequality.
 If $|A|>n/2$ we get the first inequality applying the same bound to $A^c$. \end{proof}

 The previous lemma implies that \emph{having small Hamming distance} defines an equivalence relation on $\delta$-almost automorphisms if $\delta$ is small enough.
-The next lemma shows that if there is a $\delta$-almost automorphism close to every $2\delta$-almost automorphism then we can define a group structure on these equivalence classes in a natural way.
+The next lemma shows that if {any $2\delta$-almost automorphism is close to a $\delta$-almost automorphism} then we can define a group structure on these equivalence classes in a natural way.

 \begin{lemma} Consider a set of permutations $S=\{f_1, \dots ,f_d \} \subset {\rm Sym}(n)$ and $\delta>0$.
 Assume that

 \begin{enumerate}

 \item {for every $2\delta$-almost automorphism $c$ of $G_S$ there exists a $\delta$-almost automorphism $\alpha(c)$ such that $d_{\rm H}(c,\alpha(c)) \leq n/5$,}